ericgarciaresearch/RAMeN/README.md

 * FASTQC Reports
 * Preprocessing Report

+These reports provide an ample review of how your dataset fared during the preprocessing filters.
+Use these to determine if parameter adjustment and subsequent runs are needed.
 These are the main parameters you might want to modify if you are losing a lot of data during preprocessing steps:

 ```